“She had managed to procure a hat shaped like a life-sized lion’s head, which was perched precariously on her head.”

 Whiskers, Eyes & Teeth:

 The whiskers were made with a long floral wire.
 I had a few of these on hand.
 These were painted black (general acrylic black paint), cut to length, and stuck into the face.
 The wire sticks into the foam ball and stays in place.
-I was not too worried about shaping them at this point, as they were certain to get bent around while I continued to work on the head.
+I was not too worried about shaping them at this point, as they were certain to get bent around while I continued to work on the head.* I ended up adding a bead of hot glue on the ends of each of the sharp ends of the whiskers, as they kept scratching me while I was turning the head later.
+The bead isn't very noticeable, but definitely made a difference on the annoyance of the whiskers.

 The eyes and teeth were sculpted out of Sculpey clay (oven bake clay).
 I had white clay in my stash.
 The teeth were free formed and baked.
 The eyes were sculpted by putting the clay in a measuring spoon, so they were equally round on the face of them.
 I popped the clay out of the measuring spoons and did a little smoothing then baked the eyes.
 Once the eyes were cool, I used gold and black acrylic paints to paint the color of the eyes onto the clay.